Nexae/HappyKit/README.md

 - Enjoy Happy Kit!

 If you are an awesome person looking for a test case, look in the windows folder in happykit.
 It will be pretty obvious when you've found it.
+Lastly, I did not create Notifu.
+I am using it.